akornatskyy/wheezy.validation/doc/userguide.rst

 :py:meth:`~wheezy.validation.model.date_value_provider`,
 :py:meth:`~wheezy.validation.model.time_value_provider`,
 :py:meth:`~wheezy.validation.model.datetime_value_provider`) support a number of formats.
-Generally there is default format and fallback formats.
-It tries default format and if it fails tries fallback formats.
-Take a look at ``validation.po`` file for a list of supported format.
+Generally there is a default format and fallback formats.
+It tries the default format and if it fails tries fallback formats.
+Take a look at the ``validation.po`` file for a list of supported formats.

-Please note that :py:meth:`~wheezy.validation.model.datetime_value_provider` fallback to :py:meth:`~wheezy.validation.model.date_value_provider` in case none of its own formats matched.
+Please note that :py:meth:`~wheezy.validation.model.datetime_value_provider` falls back to :py:meth:`~wheezy.validation.model.date_value_provider` in case none of its own formats matched.
 Empty value is converted to minimal value for date/time.